Microsoft-USEduAzure/Windows-Virtual-Desktop/image-management/README.md

 - **Azure Subscription:** select the subscription where you enabled the AIB feature
 - **Resource group:** select your resource group where you added contributor access for AIB
 - **Location:** select a AIB [supported regions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-overview#regions)
+- **Managed Identity:**
+  - **Identity Resource Id** enter your managed identity resource id
 - **Source**
   - **Image type:** Marketplace
-  - **Base image:** Windows 19h1-Evd *(NOTE: The drop down does not include the image I'm looking for but can specify the exact SKU by overwritting the YAML)*
+  - **Base image (pub/offer/sku):** Windows 19h1-Evd *(NOTE: The drop down does not include the image, but you can enter the pub:offer:sku for a specific image - queries below will show you how to pull the available images)*
   - **Base Image version:** latest
 - **Customize**
   - **Provisioner:** PowerShell